Sylvia Hollamby: Series 3

 Sylvia is determined to make Shell pay for nearly killing Fenner.
 She is furious when Shell is allowed back on G-Wing, so has her transferred to the mental health wing.
 She makes Shell share a cell with "Mad" Tessa; however, Tessa appears to become infatuated by Shell.
 When Sylvia sees her plan is not working, she tells another mental patient, "Podger" Pam (Wendi Peters), that Shell has stolen her medication and then lets Pam into the shower where Shell is.
 Pam brutally beats up Shell, while a delighted Sylvia looks on.

 Fenner eventually helps Shell escape, along with Denny and her girlfriend, Shaz; however they lose Shaz, who is subsequently caught and returned to prison.
 Shell and Denny wear wigs to conceal their identities and break into the Hollamby residence.
 When Sylvia returns home, they take her hostage and force her to dress as a French maid and serve them cocaine on a tray.
 When her undertaker husband returns home, they take him hostage, too.
 They also take some of the Hollambys' money and Shell wrecks Sylvia's priceless ornaments, before Sylvia tries to explain to them that what she does is just a job and that she doesn't really enjoy tormenting the prisoners.
 Shell and Denny laugh hysterically at this, knowing that Sylvia loves her authority and, that night, they tie Bobby and Sylvia up.
-The next morning, when Shell discovers Bobby has tried to break free, she places him in a coffin in their garage, and forces Sylvia to nail the coffin shut and to pour petrol over it.
+The next morning, when Shell discovers Bobby has tried to break free, she places him in a coffin in their garage, and forces Sylvia to nail the coffin shut and then pours petrol over it.
 After tying Sylvia to the garage door, Shell sets the coffin on fire.
 As the police arrive, Shell and Denny make a run for it in Bobby's hearse and leave to go to Spain with false passports.
 After Sylvia eventually returns to work, she receives a phone call from Shell, impersonating a mattress saleswoman, and asks Sylvia if her husband would prefer to sleep in a black coffin instead.
 Sylvia becomes terrified, as she realises Shell is on the other end of the phone.
 The call is traced and Shell and Denny are arrested on a boat; however, they make one last escape and jump into the sea, being presumed dead afterwards.